mariobxh/FSG_lapsim_demo/readme.md

 ## Installation

- * if MATLAB is installed on your machine, you just have to unzip CasADi and add it to your MATLAB path
+ * if MATLAB is installed on your machine, you only have to unzip CasADi and add it to your MATLAB path

 ## Getting started